Section 1202 Qualified Small Business Stock: Maximizing Tax Advantages of Gain Exclusion and Deferral

 Note: CLE credit is not offered on this program

-This webinar will offer tax advisers and professionals an exploration of IRC Section 1202 qualified small business stock (QSBS).
+This course will offer tax advisers and professionals an exploration of IRC Section 1202 qualified small business stock (QSBS).
 The webinar will detail the gain exclusion rules of Section 1202 and will describe the types of business entities that are eligible QSBS companies.
-The panel will also discuss the tax deferral provisions contained in Section 1045 for rollovers in qualified small business stocks, and the Section 1244 ordinary loss treatment concerning QSBS losses.
+The panel will also discuss the tax deferral provisions contained in Section 1045 for rollovers in qualified small business stocks, and review specific cases and examples relative to Section 1202 stock.
 Finally, the webinar will offer guidance on the reporting requirements and planning opportunities related to QSBS.

 - Qualified small business stock